sreenaths/mcp-python-sdk/docs/minimcp/README.md

 app = HTTPTransport(mcp).as_starlette("/mcp")
 ```

-You can now start the server using uvuicorn with four workers as follows.
+You can now start the server using uvicorn with four workers as follows.
 ```bash
 uv run uvicorn test:app --workers 4
 ```